simotek/LittleGPTracker/docs/wiki/What-is-LittlePiggyTracker.md

 ## New project

-When creating a new project, use the regen button to generate a random name.
-Generate a new name with Regen or edit it manually selecting characters with A and pressing up/down
+When creating a new project, use the Random button to generate a random name.
+Generate a new name with Random or edit it manually selecting characters with A and pressing up/down
+Attempting to create a project with the same name in the same location produces a notification that this operation is denied

 ## Multiple Projects